 - Heat a skillet with 1 1/2 tablespoons of olive oil over medium heat.
 Add the paneer pieces and pan fry for about 3 to 4 minutes, until they are golden brown.
 Flip the pieces over to pan fry the other side.
 Cook for another 2 to 3 minutes, until golden brown.
 Transfer the fried paneer to a plate.

 - Dust the paneer with paprika.
 Sprinkle with chopped chives and a small pinch of flaky sea salt, if desired.
-Serve immediately.
+Serve with basmati rice or coconut rice.